itstimiking/sims/README.md

 Users can view, add, edit and delete student records.

 ## GETTING STARTED
-To run this app on your local machine clone this repo
+To run this app on your local machine clone this repo, cd into the cloned folder and install all packages with yarn or npm

+    git clone this repo
+    cd repo
-cd into the cloned folder and install all packages with yarn or npm This app used NEXT.JS to write .json file to your file system to store the student records
+    yarn or npm install

+This app used NEXT.JS to write .json file to your file system to store the student records

-### ONlINE URL
+### Live url
     https://sims-timiambaye.netlify.app

-### AUTHENTICATION
+### Authentication
     No Authentication is required to use this app

 ## ERRORS